Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 uniform float base_color_stength[MAX_LAYERS];
 //define where this layer starts and where the previous one ends, [0, 1] uniform float base_heights[MAX_LAYERS];
-//linear blend for two layers, [0, 1] uniform float base_blends[MAX_LAYERS];
+//linear blend between this and the previous layer, [0, 1] uniform float base_blends[MAX_LAYERS];
 //will scale the uv coordinates of the texture uniform float base_scale[MAX_LAYERS];